Looking for more in About us or Our policies?

 Child protection is keeping a child safe from abuse or neglect.
 Protecting children means when to be concerned about their safety and recognising when and how to share these concerns.

-Safeguarding: Child Protection is part of our wider safeguarding policies.
+Safeguarding: Child Protection is part of our wider safeguarding policies(this link will open in a new window).
 Safeguarding refers to promoting the welfare of children, young people and protected adults.
 This encompasses protecting children from abuse and maltreatment, preventing harm to children’s health or development, ensuring children grow up with the provision of safe and effective care, taking action to enable all children and young people to have the best outcomes.

 Child abuse: Child abuse happens when a person – adult or child – harms a child.
 It can be physical, sexual or emotional, but can also involve a lack of love, care and attention.
 Neglect can be just as damaging to a child as physical or sexual abuse.